charmplusplus/charm/doc/README.rst

-The Charm++ manuals in this directory are written in reStructuredText (RST, http://docutils.sourceforge.net/rst.html) and meant to be built with the sphinx documentation generator (http://www.sphinx-doc.org/).
+The Charm++ manuals in this directory are written in reStructuredText (RST, http://docutils.sourceforge.net/rst.html) and meant to be built with the sphinx documentation generator (http://www.sphinx-doc.org/), version 2.4.0 or higher.
 Pre-built versions are available on readthedocs.io (https://charm.readthedocs.io).

 This file describes how the documentation can be edited and built locally.